carbon-language/carbon-lang/clang/docs/Modules.rst

 would be available when ``Foo_Private.h`` is available, making it easier to split a library's public and private APIs along header boundaries.

+When writing a private module as part of a *framework*, it's recommended that:

+* Headers for this module are present in the ``PrivateHeaders`` framework subdirectory.
+* The private module is defined as a *submodule* of the public framework (if there's one), similar to how ``Foo.Private`` is defined in the example above.
+* The ``explicit`` keyword should be used to guarantee that its content will only be available when the submodule itself is explicitly named (through a ``@import`` for example).

 Modularizing a Platform
 =======================